Rubenjme/rubenjme/README.md

 🚀 Current Projects:

-- Designing a YouTube channel to explain mysteries and strange stories using animations.
+- Designing a YouTube channel to explain strange stories using animations.
 - Experimenting with interactive game development for iOS.

 ## 📫 How to reach me